 Generic Name: cephapirin

-Note: This page contains information about the side effects of cephapirin.
-Some of the dosage forms included on this document may not apply to the brand name Cefadyl.
+Note: This document contains side effect information about cephapirin.
+Some of the dosage forms listed on this page may not apply to the brand name Cefadyl.

 Applies to cephapirin: injectable powder for injection

 A case of occupational contact dermatitis due to cephalosporin allergy has been reported in a nurse who prepared cephalosporin solutions for administration to patients.
 The dermatitis resolved after the nurse stopped preparing the solutions.[Ref]